Science and Technology Camps

-Mindstorms NXT Robotics Camp - Session 1 and 3
+Mindstorms NXT Robotics Camp - Session 1 and 3 (Session 1 is Closed)

 Students are presented with a challenge each day.
 They will build a robot and tailor it for that challenge.
 Students use a graphical programming language called Robolab to program their robot to accomplish their missions.
 Building instructions and programming guidance are provided for students with little experience.
 Experienced students are challenged to design and build their own robots and develop their own program to accomplish the missions.